mesqueeb/vuex-easy-access/docs/guide.md

 ## ID wildcard props 🃏

 Just add `'*'` as prop in your state and you will have super powers 💪🏻!
 Perfect for working with IDs!
+This uses `Vue.set` under the hood, so reactivity works as expected.

 ```js
 // module: `player/`